crochetbyneha/Aeronova/README.md

 # Crochet by Neha — website

 Static site (no build step).
-Ready to host on GitHub Pages at crochetbyneha.github.io.
+Ready to host on GitHub Pages at crochetbyneha.github.io.in

+n

 ## Put this on GitHub Pages
 1. Upload every file in this folder to your `crochetbyneha.github.io` repo root, keeping the `assets/` folder intact.